smriti192002/Rossmann-Sales-Prediction-/README.md

   - Check for the existence of missing values, and if so, use an approach to fill in these values.
     - *In this step i found some columns with missing values, and filled them thinking about the business.*
   - Standardize the types of variables.

+## EXPLORATORY DATA ANALYSIS <p id="data_exploration"></p>

+The exploratory data analysis proposes to analyze how the variables map the phenomenon we want to model, and what is the strength of this impact.
+Proposed basically for 3 objectives:

+- Gain business experience.
+- Validate business hypotheses and generate insights.
+- Identify variables that are important to the model.